Gender sensitivity

 Gender sensitivity is the process by which people are made aware of how gender plays a role in life through their treatment of others.
-Gender relations are present in all institutions and gender sensitivity especially manifests in recognizing privilege and discrimination around gender; women are generally seen as disadvantaged in society.
+Gender relations are present in all institutions worldwide and gender sensitivity especially manifests in recognizing privilege and discrimination around gender; women are generally seen as disadvantaged in society.
+Major strides in international gender sensitivity awareness have been made in recent years, which is helping to improve living and working conditions for members of all gender groups, as well as more effective medical care.
 Gender sensitivity trainings are used to educate people, usually employees, to become more aware of and sensitive to gender in their lives or workplaces.
-They are becoming more popular in the United States, particularly in areas of the service industry, such as healthcare and education.
+This type of training is becoming more popular in the United States, particularly in areas of the service industry, such as healthcare and education.

-Gender sensitivity in reproductive health
+Gender sensitivity in healthcare

 Gender sensitivity in reproductive health is reliant on treating all clients with equal respect, regardless of sex, gender identity, marital status, sexual orientation, or age.
 Indicators of gender-sensitive service include: refraining from discriminating against or stereotyping clients on the basis of sex or gender, treating all clients with equal respect, offering gender sensitivity training to all employees, and providing adequate representation of female care providers.
 Gender-sensitive care also depends on informed consent to treatment for all clients.
 If service providers deliver gender-sensitive care, their clients might be more likely to seek further service from that provider.

+Other effective gender-sensitive practices include providing the option of same gender clinician-patient pairing and awareness of gender-specific needs in regards to personal safety and privacy.
+Addressing the unique needs of the non-binary and gender non-conforming population is another important feature of gender sensitivity in healthcare, as well as breaking down gender stereotypes that exist within the healthcare space.